Si-Nan/VASAseq_2022/II_Alternative_splicing/a_Transcriptome_assembly/README.md

 # Run

-After activating the conda environment where snakemake is installed, you need to execute snakemake while providing the cluster configuration variables and a target for snakemake.
-The cluster configuration is provided as `--cluster-config cluster.json –cluster {cluster system params}` , where at `{}` you must include the command to submit jobs you would normally use, but giving it variables that you defined at cluster.json.
+To execute this pipeline, activate snakemake's conda enviroment and provide the appropiate cluster variables and target for snakemake.
+The cluster configuration is provided as `--cluster-config cluster.json –cluster {cluster system params}` , where at `{}` you must include the command to submit jobs you would normally use, but giving it variables that you defined at `cluster.json`.
 Finally, the target for snakemake should be included at the end of the command and in this case is extend_reference.
-So, in our case the single command you need to execute everything looks like this:
+Using LSF, as queue management system, we ran the following command to run this workflow:

 ```{bash}